ravi0531rp/DataScienceComplete/Data_Science_ML_Based/readme.md

 ## README

-* This directory contains the codes and files for the Udemy Data Science Course I completed in order to get hands-n experience in Data Science.
+* This directory contains the codes and files for the Udemy Data Science Course I completed in order to get hands-on experience in Data Science.

 * This Course had its primary focus on theoretical as well as Practical implementation of Machine Learning models from Regressions to Esemble methods.